-Where was Mamma Mia Filmed?
-The hit Hollywood movie that shone a spotlight on Pierce Brosnan’s terrible singing was set on the fictional Greek island of “Kalokairi”.
+Where was Mamma Mia filmed?
+The hit 2008 Hollywood movie Mamma Mia is set on the fictional Greek island of Kalokairi.

 The likes of Amanda Seyfried, Meryl Streep, Colin Firth, Pierce Brosnan, and Julie Walters starred in the movie.
 They made renditions of Abba classics that became just as popular as the originals!